 In addition, the borrower may elect to use a simplified method that assigns a 1.0 for employees who work 40 hours or more per week and 0.5 for employees who work less than 40 hours per week.

 FTE Reduction Exceptions

 There are certain exceptions for a borrower that will not result in a reduction of the loan forgiveness amount with respect to FTEs.
-Borrowers must list (i) any positions for which the borrower made a good faith, written offer to rehire an employee during the eight-week period beginning on the first disbursement date or the Alternative Payroll Covered Period that was rejected by the employee, and (ii) any employees who during the eight-week period beginning on the first disbursement date or the Alternative Payroll Covered Period (a) were fired for cause, (b) voluntarily resigned or (c) voluntarily requested and received a reduction of their hours.
+Borrowers must list (i) any positions for which the borrower made a good faith, written offer to rehire an employee during the Covered Period beginning on the first disbursement date or the Alternative Payroll Covered Period that was rejected by the employee, and (ii) any employees who during the Covered Period beginning on the first disbursement date or the Alternative Payroll Covered Period (a) were fired for cause, (b) voluntarily resigned or (c) voluntarily requested and received a reduction of their hours.
 The Loan Forgiveness Application makes clear that any FTE reductions in these cases will not reduce the borrower’s loan forgiveness.
 The information in clause (i) is consistent with the guidance issued on May 3, 2020, in FAQ 40.
 However, the information in clause (ii) is new and is in response to concerns raised by applicants about a reduction in headcount due to these factors, outside of the applicants’ control, impacting forgiveness.

 In the interim final rule, the SBA further clarified the requirements for excluding employees who reject an offer to be rehired.
 Specifically, a borrower may exclude any reduction in FTE employee headcount attributable to an individual employee only if:

 - The borrower made a good faith, written offer to rehire such employee during the Covered Period or Alternative Covered Period;

 - The offer was for the same salary or wages and same number of hours as earned by the employee in the last pay period prior to the separation or reduction in hours;